LiamSimons/ESP32/README.md

 ### Build and Flash

+Setup your hardware, connect a LED on pin 4 (don't forget to add a resistor!).
 Select the flash Run Configuration and start it.
 This will first build the project and next search for the ESP32 on /dev/ttyUSB0 (change this in your run configuration if necessary) and flash the elf to your ESP32.